-UBITECH has hosted in Athens (January 26-27, 2015) the kick-off meeting of the ARCADIA research project, officially started on January 1st, 2015.
-The project is funded by European Commission under Horizon 2020 Programme (Grant Agreement No. 645372) and spans on the period January 2015 – December 2017.
-The focus of ARCADIA is the design and development of novel software paradigms that facilitate the developers of highly distributed applications to take advantage of the emerging programmability of the underlying infrastructure and therefore develop reconfigurable-by-design applications.
+UBITECH has participated in the kick-off meeting of the SAGE-CARE research project in Darmstadt, Germany (February 12-13, 2015), officially started on December 1st, 2014.
+The project is funded by European Commission under Horizon 2020 Programme (Grant Agreement No. 644186) and spans on the period December 2014 – November 2017.
+The focus of SAGE-CARE is the semantically integrating, linking and analyzing genomic, research and Electronic Health Records data for cancer management.

 The results of the 1st year of implementation of the LinDA* FP7-610565 project have been successfully demonstrated during the periodic project review on 29/1 at the European Commission in Luxembourg.
 Among these, the first release of the LinDA workbench, which is now ready for deployment into the LinDA Pilots, as well as the setup of the pilots (fostering Business Intelligence Analytics, Environmental Analytics, Media Analytics) that are going to be executed and validated during the second year of the project.